PromiseGameFi/SocialLoginWallet/account-abstraction-secret-sharing-note.md

 ### Benefits:

-- **Enhanced Security**: Reduces single points of failure in key management and acesss.
+- **Enhanced Security**: Reduces single points of failure in key management.
 - **Flexibility**: Allows for complex account control and recovery mechanisms.
 - **Privacy**: Can be used to implement confidential transactions or private smart contracts.